 May 13/13: RFP 2.0.
 Poland’s 2nd tender is reportedly released.
 The deadline is incredibly short: June 7/13.
 Source.

-The combination of trainers with some dual-role capability, and armed UAVs as a supplement could work to mitigate the risks that destroyed the v1.0 trainer competition, while providing much-needed close support in the field.
+Trainers with some dual-role capability, plus armed UAVs as a supplement, could provide much-needed close support in the field, while working to mitigate the risks that destroyed the v1.0 trainer competition.
 Armed UAVs would be a big help to Poland’s deployed soldiers, who have been participating in a number of NATO and UN missions.
 On the other hand, Poland needs to keep a wary eye on Russia, and only the most advanced UAVs would have any sort of half-life against sophisticated air defenses.

 Oct 28/11: Poland steps back from its existing RFP, and says it will re-do the competition.
 They seem to have been surprised at the cost of meeting their previous specifications, and will opt for a trainer with lower combat capabilities in the next round.
 That means the new jets won’t really be able to replace their SU-22s, but it also means that, in the words of deputy defense minister Marcin Idzik, Poland won’t “be the sole country to acquire such an [aircraft as we had requested].”
 The new RFP is expected in spring 2012.
 Defense News.